blackhan-software/avalanche-cli/README.md

 $ npx avalanche-cli --help
 ```

-But, if you decide to permanently install it via [`npm`], then do so via:
+But, if you decide to permanently install it via [`npm`], then do so with:

 ```sh
 $ npm install avalanche-cli -g ## avoid `sudo` (see FAQ)